Quick Links

 Who is a Candidate for an Arm Lift?

-Candidates should also have realistic expectations of the procedure and understand that some visible scarring is very likely.
+Candidates should also have realistic expectations of the procedure and understand that some visible scarring is likely.
 During brachioplasty, an incision is made along the inside of the upper arm, which typically results in a scar that may be visible when you raise your arms.

 During a consultation, Dr. Falcon will review your health history and examine your arms to determine whether you are a suitable candidate.